Fiona-T/world-happiness-data/README.md

 - the user may also want to view a graph representing the happiness scores over time for a country, or get more information on that country such as maximium, minimum, average scores for that country.

 ### Site owner’s goal:
-- the goal of this tool is to provide an easy way for users to get different information from the World Happiness historical scores dataset, by requesting and viewing the results to the terminal.
+- the goal of this tool is to provide an easy way for users to get different information relating to the happiness scores from the World Happiness historical scores dataset, by requesting and viewing the results in the terminal.

+*Notes on the dataset:*
+- the originating dataset contains other measures such as "Social support", "Freedom to make life choices", etc. which are used by the World Happiness Reports to draw conclusions.
+However this application does not use this information as the focus is solely the happiness scores.
+- the dataset spans the years 2005 to 2020 inclusive, however it does not hold a happiness score for every year for every country - this is dependant on the data available at the time.
+Therefore the application shows the users the years available to choose from.
+- there are five countries for which a score is only recorded for a single year.
+The application handles these also by providing the score and year to the user once they select the country (they are not given a choice of years in this case).
+The user can then select to view a different country or simply exit the application.
+- the country names in the dataset are generally in the informal English name.
+The application holds alternative names so that if a user enters these names it will retrieve the correct country and not generate an error.
+- further information on the dataset can be found it the [Content Requirements](#content-requirements) section.

 ## User Experience (UX)
 ---